ylzhang29/T2D-EHR-Risk-Model/README.md

 calibrated predictions remain behind the site's firewall.
 Never return them without separate authorization.

-The site may return only `RETURN_TO_COORDINATING_CENTER`, the completed feasibility precheck, the Mode B attestation when applicable, and a description of approved deviations.
+The site may return only `RETURN_TO_COORDINATING_CENTER`, the Mode B attestation when applicable, and a description of material deviations.
+The feasibility precheck is for local preparation and does not need to be returned.
 The site must apply its disclosure policy to small cells before returning aggregate files.

 ## 10. What success looks like